 Bonus: One Nighttime Diaper Hack That Also Works!

-While the options above are amazing, I get that they aren’t in everyone’s budget on day one of cloth diapering.
-If you’re on a tight budget and need something to hold you until you can invest in a good night time diaper, I have a nighttime hack that will keep most smaller babies dry overnight.
+While the options above are amazing, I get that they aren’t in everyone’s budget on day one of using non-disposable diapers.
+If you’re on a tight budget and need something to hold you until you can invest in a good nighttime diaper, I have a nighttime hack that will keep most smaller babies dry overnight.

-The hack is to put either a good insert, or an small prefold inside of a large prefold that is then Snappi’ed around baby, thus creating your own overnight fitted diaper.
+The hack is to put either a good insert (info on what makes a cloth diaper insert good can be found here), or a small prefold inside of a large prefold that is then fastened around baby with a diaper fastener, thus creating your own overnight fitted diaper.

 This sounds complicated in words, but I promise you can get the hang of it if you see it.
 Here’s a great video from newandgreen showing you the two different ways to put a prefold on a baby.